What We Need

-Volunteers will actively participate in monitoring and data-collection of 2 critically endangered Sean Turtle Species, Leatherback and Hawksbill, nesting on 3 different beaches on the Island; helping to reduce illegal poaching activities of turtles and eggs.
-This involve:
+Volunteers will actively participate in the monitoring and data-collection of 2 critically endangered sea turtle species, Leatherback and Hawksbill, which nest on 3 different beaches on the Island.
+These activities will help reduce the illegal poaching of turtles and eggs.

-- Night patrols on foot in a Nature Park area, from 8pm to 5.30am, for 5 nights a week.
+- Night patrols on foot in a Nature Park area - 8 PM to 5:30 AM, 5 nights a week

 - Hatchling monitoring